Andrew15722/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

 The forEach method calls a function that runs on each element in an array and mutates that array.
-The map method calls a function that also runs on each element in an array except it returns a new array the of the same size with your return values in it.
+Push The map method calls a function that also runs on each element in an array except it returns a new array the of the same size with your return values in it.

 2. What is the difference between a function and a method?